 - Industrial Electrification: Leveraging advancements in low-carbon electricity from both grid and onsite renewable generation sources will be critical to decarbonization efforts.
 Decarbonization efforts include:

-- Low-Carbon Fuels, Feedstocks, and Energy Sources (LCFFES): Substituting low-and no-carbon fuel and feedstocks reduces combustion associated emissions for industrial processes.
+- Low-Carbon Fuels, Feedstocks, and Energy Sources: Substituting low-and no-carbon fuel and feedstocks reduces combustion associated emissions for industrial processes.
 Decarbonization efforts include:

-- Carbon Capture, Utilization, and Storage (CCUS): CCUS refers to the multi-component strategy of capturing generated carbon dioxide (CO2) from a point source and utilizing the captured CO2 to make value added products or storing it long-term to avoid release.
+- Carbon Capture, Utilization, and Storage: Carbon capture, utilization, and storage refers to the multicomponent strategy of capturing generated CO2 from a point source and utilizing the captured CO2 to make value added products or storing it long-term to avoid release.
 Decarbonization efforts include:

 Key Recommendations from the Industrial Decarbonization Roadmap

-- Invest in multiple process strategies: continue parallel pathways of electrification, efficiency, low carbon fuels, CCUS, and alternative approaches.
+- Invest in multiple process strategies: Continue parallel pathways of electrification; efficiency; low-carbon fuels; carbon capture, utilization, and storage; and alternative approaches.

 Industrial Decarbonization and American Jobs